 Currently Enrolling Trials

-RotaTeq is a live, orally administered pentavalent vaccine containing 5 reassorted rotaviruses.
-The vaccine is designed to target the viral serotypes which are most common and most frequently associated with severe gastroenteritis.
+RotaTeq is a live, orally administered pentavalent vaccine containing five reassorted rotaviruses.
+The vaccine is designed to target the viral serotypes that are most common and most frequently associated with severe gastroenteritis.

-RotaTeq is supplied as a pale yellow clear suspension for oral delivery.
-A standard regimen is administered as three 2 ml oral doses: the first should be administered at 6-12 weeks of age, with subsequent doses administered on 4 to 10 week intervals (the last dose should be administered before the infant reaches 32 weeks of age).
+RotaTeq is supplied as a pale yellow, clear suspension for oral delivery.
+A standard regimen is administered as three 2 ml oral doses: the first should be administered at 6-12 weeks of age, with subsequent doses administered on four- to 10-week intervals (the last dose should be administered before the infant reaches 32 weeks of age).

-Approval of RotaTeq was based on results of three phase III trials of the drug, which treated a combined 72.324 infants in 11 countries.
+Approval of RotaTeq was based on results of three phase 3 trials of the drug, which treated a combined 72,324 infants in 11 countries.
 Two of the studies, the Rotavirus Efficacy and Safety Trial (REST) and Study 007, were designed to investigate the efficacy of the drug; the third, Study 009, was designed to investigate the vaccine's safety and manufacturing consistency.

 This placebo-controlled study investigated the primary efficacy of the vaccine (n=2834), compared to placebo (n=2839).
-In the primary efficacy analysis (including subjects finishing the vaccination course), all-severity gastroenteritis occurred in 82 subjects in the vaccine group, compared to 315 in the placebo group (74.0% efficacy); severe rotavirus gastroenteritis occurred in 1 vaccine subject, and 51 placebo subjects (98.0% efficacy).
-Intent to treat (ITT) analysis (including subjects receiving at least 1 dose of the vaccine) efficacy rates in all-severity and serious enteritis were 60.0% (n=150 vs. 371) and 96.4%, (n=2 vs. 55) respectively.
-Secondary efficacy measures were also positive, with the vaccine significantly reducing hospitalizations for gastroenteritis due to G1, G2, G3, and G4 rotavirus infection in both full-regimen (95.8% reduction; n=6 vs. 144) and ITT (94.7%; n=10 vs. 187) populations.
+In the primary efficacy analysis (including subjects finishing the vaccination course), all-severity gastroenteritis occurred in 82 subjects in the vaccine group, compared to 315 in the placebo group (74.0 percent efficacy); severe rotavirus gastroenteritis occurred in 1 vaccine subject, and 51 placebo subjects (98.0 percent efficacy).
+Intent to treat (ITT) analysis (including subjects receiving at least one dose of the vaccine) efficacy rates in all-severity and serious enteritis were 60 percent (n=150 vs. 371) and 96.4 percent, (n=2 vs. 55) respectively.
+Secondary efficacy measures were also positive, with the vaccine significantly reducing hospitalizations for gastroenteritis due to G1, G2, G3 and G4 rotavirus infection in both full-regimen (95.8 percent reduction; n=6 vs. 144) and ITT (94.7 percent; n=10 vs. 187) populations.

-This placebo controlled study investigated the efficacy of the drug in reducing gastroenteritis due to rotavirus serotypes G1, G2, G3, or G4 during the fist viral season.
-Efficacy in reducing all-severity disease was 72.5% in the primary efficacy group, and 58.4% in the trial's ITT group.
-Efficacy in reducing incidence of severe disease for both primary and ITT populations was 100%.
+This placebo-controlled study investigated the efficacy of the drug in reducing gastroenteritis due to rotavirus serotypes G1, G2, G3 or G4 during the first viral season.
+Efficacy in reducing all-severity disease was 72.5 percent in the primary efficacy group, and 58.4 percent in the trial's ITT group.
+Efficacy in reducing incidence of severe disease for both primary and ITT populations was 100 percent.